cronologic-de/crono_pci_linux/README.md

 - **openSUSE** Leap 15.3(**)
   - 5.3.15-59.27-default

-(**) Driver code is built successfully, however, the driver was not tested on the devices.
+(**) Project code is built successfully, however, the driver was not tested on the devices.

 ---